esciencecenter-digital-skills/2021-06-03-DCC-project-management/transcripts/project_management.md

 though it looks different.
 The tidy format standardizes the structure of the data, making it more straightforward to interpret and to run analyses on.

-To summarize our tips: please save your project in a single folder, devise a logical system of sub-folders, introduce the project in a README, use interoperable file types, use descriptive and logical file names, and make your data tidy.
+## To summarize our tips:

+1. please save your project in a single folder
+1. devise a logical system of sub-folders
+1. introduce the project in a README
+1. use interoperable file types
+1. use descriptive and logical file names, and
+1. make your data tidy.